wdavidsen/homephotos_app/README.md

-# Home Photos Mobile Client
+# HomePhotos Mobile Client

-A mobile client for the Home Photos server created with the Flutter framework.
+A mobile client for the HomePhotos server created with the Flutter framework.
 The plan is to support the same functionality the built-in Angular client has.
 This app is currently under construction and only half backed.

 ## Features
 * Secure sign-in and registration